 So she accepted a job as a local staff person for The Canadian Union of Public Employees (CUPE), and enrolled in night courses at Carleton.
 It was something she’d long wanted to do but couldn’t make fit in a paramedic’s shift work schedule.

 “I took courses in different subjects—French, political science—and found my passion for learning.
 I discovered I loved going to school, chewing over new material and engaging with professors and students about ideas,” says Ms. Breakspear.

 When she heard about the human rights policy stream in the new BPAPM program, the 35-year-old immediately signed up.

 “I had identified as a queer woman in my teens and had long been a human rights activist for LGBTQ rights, so the opportunity to work on issues directly related to that was exciting,” recalls Ms. Breakspear.

-She enrolled in BPAPM’s first cohort as part of the human rights stream.
-The students became a tight-knit group, despite the age difference.
+She enrolled in BPAPM’s first cohort and became part of a tight-knit group, despite the age difference.

 “We quickly formed a little study group who would come to our place to study.
 It was an intense workload and you either had to pull together or sink alone,” she recalls.

 Ms. Breakspear says they were all excited to be part of this new adventure and she remembers the wonderful faculty, staff and the guest lecturers in the BPAPM program.